AICD Indigenize Project

 • On September 25th, 2021 during our One Year Anniversary and Cultural Hub Grand Opening Celebration we created three murals outlining solidarity, Native youth artwork, and the community’s vision for the future.

-• We are partnering with Golden Gate National Park Conservancy on an American Indian Coastal Stories Project at Black Point Historic Gardens .
-This project will use oral stories and cultural artworks focused on traditional Native medicines, the history of the land and water, and the occupation of Alcatraz.
+• We partner with Golden Gate National Park Conservancy on an American Indian Coastal Stories Project at Black Point Historic Gardens .
+This project uses oral stories and cultural artworks focused on traditional Native medicines, the history of the land and water, and the occupation of Alcatraz.

 Located in Fort Mason Building D this poster series celebrates the history and connection of American Indian organizations and events that have taken place at Fort Mason